ttboma/practice-leetcode-cpp/README.md

 ## To Do

-- [ ] How to use debugger tools on Visual Studio Code?
 - [ ] `find_program(CLANG_TIDY "clang-tidy")` is not successful on Mac?
 - [ ] more pre-commit hook (currently commented out) are not available on Mac?
 - [ ] use more c++ tool, like sanitizer?
 [Standard C++ Toolset - Anastasia Kazakova - C++ on Sea 2023](https://www.youtube.com/watch?v=kLNCphYSggY)